-Many times parties will want to file for custody of a minor child that is not their own biological child.
+Many times parties will want to engage a child custody lawyer to file for custody of a minor child that is not their own biological child.
 Aunts, Uncles, siblings, grandparents, and other adults often times will find themselves in circumstances where they wish to file for custody.
 In Illinois there are certain situations where they possibly can obtain custody, but it depends on whether or not they have the standing to file a petition or a new case.

 “Standing” and Seeking Custody of a Minor that is Not Your Biological Child